 Scientific Director of the Russian Military Historical (RVIO) Society Mikhail Myagkov saidthat the bombing of Dresden became "a manifestation of monstrous cynicism for the sake of intimidation of the Soviet Union."
 At the same time, the mass death of the civilian population was not worried by the Allied command.

-As the RVIO scientific director notes, the bombing of Dresden and other German cities, which were supposed to enter the Soviet zone of occupation after the war, was carried out not for military purposes (destruction of military facilities, damage to the enemy’s army), “to show the Soviet Union what would threaten Of the Red Army in the event that a conflict suddenly arose now between the Western countries and the USSR. ” So, the Royal Air Force memorandum, with which the British pilots were acquainted on the night before the attack (February 13, 1945), reported:
+As the scientific director of RVIO notes, the bombing of Dresden and other German cities, which were supposed to enter the Soviet zone of occupation after the war, was carried out not so much for military purposes (destruction of military facilities, damage to the enemy’s army), but rather “to show the Soviet Union that would threaten the Red Army if a conflict suddenly arose now between the Western countries and the USSR. " So, the Royal Air Force memorandum, with which the British pilots were acquainted on the night before the attack (February 13, 1945), reported:

 "The purpose of the attack is to strike the enemy where he feels it most of all, behind the partially collapsed front ... and at the same time show the Russians when they arrive in the city, which the Royal Air Force is capable of."

-The result was consistent: tens of thousands of civilians died (up to 200 thousand people); one of the most beautiful cities in Europe, “Florence on the Elbe”, the cultural and historical center of Germany and Europe was destroyed, 80% of city buildings were destroyed, the process of restoring the city center took 40 years.
+The result was consistent: tens of thousands of civilians were killed (up to 200 thousand people); one of the most beautiful cities in Europe, "Florence on the Elbe", a culturalhistorical the center of Germany and Europe was destroyed, 80% of city buildings were destroyed, the restoration process of the city center took 40 years.